Freedom House Ambulance Service: Operation and legacy

 The Freedom House Ambulance Service program began in 1967, and started officially operating in 1968 with two ambulances.

 Prior to receiving their own ambulances, the Freedom House paramedics were pressed into service to help people injured during the King assassination riots in 1968, riding along with police on ambulance duty.
 The city contracted Freedom House Ambulance Service to handle emergency transportation in the downtown area and some predominantly black neighborhoods.

 They came to be known for the high standard of care they provided and were frequently requested by callers over the police.
 Freedom House Ambulance Service responded to almost 5,800 in their first year, and transported more than 4,600 patients, primarily in African-American neighborhoods in Pittsburgh.
 According to data collected by Dr. Safar, the paramedics saved 200 lives in their first year of operations.
 Where slow service to black neighborhoods by the police had been a point of tension, the Freedom House paramedics had a response time of less than ten minutes in most neighborhoods.

 In 1974, Dr. Nancy Caroline became the medical director of Freedom House upon being recruited by Dr. Safar.
 She arranged ongoing training for the paramedics in such unprecedented areas as intubation, cardiac care, and I.V. drug administration.
 The training Dr. Caroline provided would become the basis for the first paramedic curriculum, written by Caroline and adopted by the federal government in 1975.
-The data and studies conducted by Caroline shaped EMS practices for Magen David Adom.
+The data and studies conducted by Dr. Caroline shaped EMS practices for Magen David Adom.

 The Freedom House paramedics' relationships with the communities they served also aided in their effectiveness.
 According to one documentary maker who chronicled their history:

 During a deadly surge in heroin use, the paramedics were able to contact local drug dealers and provide information on identifying signs of an overdose.
 The paramedics also notified them that they would provide medical assistance in case of emergencies without legal repercussions for those who sold or used the drugs.
 This effort was followed by a dramatic drop in fatal overdoses in the city.

 Freedom House Ambulance Service became a model across the U.S. and internationally, and was awarded a major grant to develop the first national standards for paramedics.
 Miami, Los Angeles, and Jacksonville would all follow the Freedom House model.
 Additionally, the ambulance model designed by Dr. Safar and proved through use by Freedom House paramedics was adopted by the National Highway Traffic Safety Administration as the official ambulance standard.